Good communication with your family and the health care team has a positive effect on your cancer journey.

 Studies show that there are many positive results when people with cancer and their doctors communicate well during cancer care.
 Positive results include:

-Cancer can be an emotional experience.
+You will go through different emotions when you have cancer.
 You may want to hide feelings of distress and sadness and act normal to protect your family and friends.
 This is also often true for friends and family.
 Talking about cancer-related issues may help reduce stress for you and your family.
 Family-focused psychotherapy may also benefit you and your family.

 Some cultures place a greater emphasis on communication with the family as a whole unit, while other cultures focus more on the patient's ability to make their own decisions.
 Tell your health care team how much information you want to receive.